-She considers her time in Africa as life-changing, and encourages students to consider studying aboard.
+She considers her time in Africa as life-changing, and encourages students to consider studying abroad.
 Her advice:

 “Don’t go over there looking for an American experience, because you’re just going to get your feelings hurt.
 And there were some people who two months into the trip wanted to come home.
 And I think they went over there with the wrong attitude.
 When you have four months to be some where you better adapt quick, otherwise it’s going to be a miserable trip.”